Evaluation of an Open-Source Pipeline to Create Patient-Specific Left Atrial Models: A Reproducibility Study: Methods

 \subsection{Universal Atrial Coordinates in CermgApp.}

 Universal atrial coordinates (UAC)~\cite{Roney2019-uac,Roney2021-atlas} constitute a 2-dimensional frame of reference to compare different atrial geometries.
 UAC are calculated by solving two Laplace equations with Dirichlet boundary conditions defined by lines in the surface mesh of boundary nodes.
 The coordinates, $(\alpha, \beta)$, are defined relative to the atrial structures: pulmonary veins and left atrial appendage.
 The first coordinate, $\alpha$, spans from the septal to the lateral walls; the second coordinate, $\beta$, is defined from the posterior mitral valve, over the roof to the anterior mitral valve.
-The UAC software calculates the boundary nodes necessary for the Laplace Equations, using the junctions between the labels in the surface mesh and a set of landmark points provided by the user.
-The UAC software consists of two stages: a rough approximation followed by a refinement stage through additional boundary conditions to guarantee the atrial structures to have the same UAC values on all meshes.
-Once the two stages of UAC are finished, the selected atlas fibre files are mapped onto the specific mesh.
+Once the UAC process is finished, the selected atlas fibre files are mapped onto the specific mesh.
 The UAC software was packaged into a docker container~\cite{merkel2014docker}, and ran from within CemrgApp through its command line interface tool.
 The container can be found through Docker's repository site at the following link \url{https://hub.docker.com/repository/docker/cemrg/uac}.

-\paragraph{User-selected Landmark Points.} Compared to previous versions of the UAC, the user is only required to select four landmark points: (1) at the junction between the left superior PV (LSPV) and the atrial body, (2) at the junction between the right superior PV (RSPV) and the atrial body, (3) on the lateral wall, between the LSPV, MV and LAA and (4) on the septal wall, near the \emph{fossa ovalis} (FO).
+\paragraph{User-selected Landmark Points.} The user interface of the pipeline displays an interactive view of the mesh where the user selects the landmark points necessary for the calculation of the UAC.
+Compared to previous implementations, the user is only required to select four landmark points: (1) at the junction between the left superior PV (LSPV) and the atrial body, (2) at the junction between the right superior PV (RSPV) and the atrial body, (3) on the lateral wall, between the LSPV, MV and LAA and (4) on the septal wall, near the \emph{fossa ovalis} (FO).
 The points are visible in Figure~\ref{fig:methods-abstract}.
 Having less points selected reduces user input error in the UAC software.

 \paragraph{Fibre Mapping.} The user chooses which fibre orientations to project onto the mesh: epicardium, endocardium or both (bilayer).
 The user can also select which fibre field from the atlas reported by~\cite{Roney2021-atlas}.
 There are seven fibre files $(1,\cdots, 7)$, an average fibre field, $(a)$, which aggregates the fibre orientations of all cases, and a rule-based fibre field $(l)$ by~\cite{labarthe2016_model}.
 For this study, two fibre fields were mapped onto the processed meshes, corresponding to DTMRI fibre file 1 and the Labarthe fibre file.